GhayyasAhmed/assignment5/README.md

 # assignment5

-All code on app.js should be uncommented first.
+All code in app.js should be uncommented first.